act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Failed Example 1

-The presence of errors is conveyed through color (hue) differences only.
+This visual error indicator (the first couple of `label` and `input` elements) conveyed the presence of an error through color (hue) differences only.

 ```html
 <label for="first_name" style="color:#dd0000">First Name</label>